 The Integrative Medicine Department at Highlands Hospital combines evidence-based complementary and alternative medicine with traditional or western medicine.
 “Integrative Medicine” thus refers to the synergistic blending of these two distinct types of care providing a more holistic approach to healing.

 Integrative Medicine therapies are based on the body’s innate ability to heal itself.
 The focus is on the whole person- physical, emotional social and spiritual.
 Integrative Medicine involves nurturing touch, sensitive listening, comforting environment and social networking.

 A partnership between patient/client and practitioner is essential to the healing process.
 We are the coach and facilitator but the driving force to heal comes from the heart of each individual.
 Integrative Medicine empowers each person with the skills to be in charge of his/her own health care.

 The program at Highlands Hospital is designed to be gentle yet powerful using learned techniques to deal with stress and negative emotions.
-A few of the modalities that we use are breathing techniques, progressive relaxation and guided imagery, bio-energy techniques, HealthRHYTHMS ™ drumming and music therapy.
+A few of the modalities that we use are breathing techniques, progressive relaxation and guided imagery, bio-energy techniques, music therapy, and drum circles.

 Integrative Medicine combines the best available in Health Care to obtain optimum results by maximizing the body’s natural healing mechanisms.

 Via the fusion of the best in conventional western medicine, evidence-based complementary medicine and other therapies within current mainstream health practice, Integrative Medicine aims in restoring, sustaining and advancing one’s health.
 Integrative Medicine considers all aspects of the patients’ wellbeing with specific emphasis given to the patients physical, chemical and emotional spheres.
 Integrative Medicine focus is always to apply the most suitable, safe and evidence – based treatments currently available.
 These include but not limited to: Chiropractic, Acupuncture and Naturopathy.